 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
-(Add additional mention of demonstrators as necessary).

-Interview style: Author saying the above

-The named technician, post doc, student looks up from workbench or desk or microscope and acknowledges the camera.

 Section - Protocol

 Read through the entire protocol carefully to understand what you will need on the filming day and prepare accordingly.

 The two-digit numbers (e.g. 2.1., 2.2.) represent the “steps” of you protocol and will be read by a professional voiceover talent.